amgadfahmi/scripty/README.md

 ## Warning

 One more time, this is an expiremntal liberary and was made just for testing purposes, it uses the nasty **synchronous HTTP calls** (which is already [deprecated](https://xhr.spec.whatwg.org/#the-open()-method)) to simulate the same blocking behaviour done by the `script tag`.
 More info about script tag and loading behaviour is from [here](http://javascript.info/tutorial/onload-ondomcontentloaded)

-## Side notes

-Why the synchronous calls, because `DOMContentLoaded` awaits only for HTML and scripts, but won’t wait for a script, created by document.createElement (called dynamic script).

-The loading is quite it slow as the component flow as following :

-1. Render the component and read all the content passed from the html and setting its properties.
-2. Hit jsdilvr APIs to look for the needed liberary and retrieve all the info will be used ot get the lib.
-3. Create script tag and add to the DOM after evaluating the script loaded.
-4. Call the callback method when the whole DOM is ready by using `DOMContentLoaded`.

 ## Usage